ludwick/unicode-decode/README.md

 Options:

 * Positional arguments: string to process
-* `-u` / `--urls`: include urls in output
 * `-e` / `--encoding`: the type of data (only allowed: utf8)
 * `-h` / `--help`: print help message

 ## Features

-* Shows each byte and what it means
+* Shows each Unicode code point and its name
-* May output URLs to emojipedia and other sources
+* Shows the byte(s) it is represented in utf-8

 ## License